Bispectral Neural Networks: Bispectral Neural Networks

 We draw inspiration from the group-invariant bispectrum to define Bispectral Neural Networks, a neural network architecture that parameterizes the \textit{ansatz} of the bispectrum.
 The key idea behind this approach is to constrain the optimization problem by building in the \textit{functional form} of a solution known to exist.
 Importantly, we build in only the generic functional form and allow the network to learn the appropriate parameters (and thus the group over which it is defined) from data.
 We draw upon two key properties of the bispectrum, which allow it to be naturally parameterized and learned:

 \begin{enumerate}[leftmargin=*] \item The bispectrum is computed on a group-equivariant Fourier transform.
-The Fourier transform is a linear map and can be written as $z = Wx$, with $W$ a matrix of irreducible representations\textemdash e.g. the Discrete Fourier Transform (DFT) matrix, in the classical case.
-If the group (and thus its irreps) are unknown, we can treat $W$ as a matrix of parameters to be learned through optimization.
-The bispectrum computation is identical regardless of the structure of the irreps; thus we can use a single network architecture to learn arbitrary (compact commutative) groups. \item The bispectrum separates orbits.
+The Fourier transform is a linear map and can be written as $z = Wx$, with $W$ a matrix of irreducible representations\textemdash the Discrete Fourier Transform (DFT) matrix, in the classical case.
+If the group is unknown, we can treat $W$ as a matrix of parameters to be learned through optimization.
+The bispectrum computation is identical regardless of the structure of the irreps; thus we can use a single network architecture to learn finite approximations of arbitrary compact commutative groups. \item The bispectrum separates orbits.
 Here, we use orbit separation at the output of the bispectrum computation as the criterion to optimize the parameters defining the group-equivariant Fourier transform.
 This requires knowing only which datapoints are in the same orbit (but not the group that generates the orbit), and is similar in spirit to contrastive learning \cite{hadsell2006dimensionality}. \end{enumerate}